-ILS stands for Instrument Landing System which is a radio navigation aid which directs the aircraft towards the runway for landing.
-It shows the pilots if they are at the correct height for the approach and how far left or right the aeroplane is from the runway centerline.
+ILS stands for Instrument Landing System which is a radio navigation aid that directs the aircraft towards the runway for landing.
+It shows the pilots if they are at the correct height for the approach and how far left or right the aeroplane is from the runway center line.
 In some cases the ILS provides an accurate enough signal which allows the plane to land itself.

 When is an ILS used?

-Whilst the ILS is used for most landings, it is most useful when it is cloudy or visibility is poor, as it allows the pilots (or autopilot) to fly the aircraft all the way down to the runway, even if they only manage to see the runway in the final few seconds.
+Whilst the ILS is used for most landings, it is most useful when it’s cloudy or the visibility is poor, as it allows the pilots (or autopilot) to fly the aircraft all the way down to the runway, even if they only manage to see the runway in the final few seconds.